-Where can I find the new Endorsement for scheduled medicines registration standard and guidelines?
+Where can I find the Endorsement for scheduled medicines registration standard and guidelines?

-The new Registration standard: Endorsement for scheduled medicines (ESM registration standard) and Guidelines: Endorsement for scheduled medicines (ESM guidelines) are published on the Board's website..
+The Registration standard: Endorsement for scheduled medicines and Guidelines: Endorsement for scheduled medicines that commenced on 1 August 2018 are published on the Endorsement for scheduled medicines page.